-- (ii) Supervise the effectiveness of the company's internal control, internal audit and risk management systems, including the tax systems, as well as discussing with the accounts auditor any significant weaknesses in the internal control system detected during the course of the audit. - (iii) Supervise the process of preparing and presenting the obligatory financial information. - (iv) Make proposals to the board of directors to select, appoint, re-elect and replace the external auditor, as well as the conditions for engaging the auditor, including regularly reviewing information relating to the audit plan and its execution with the auditor, as well as ensuring its independence in the performance of its duties. - (v) Establish appropriate relations with the external auditor in order to receive information about any issues that may threaten its independence, so that these may be examined by the Audit Committee, and any other matters related to the process of auditing the accounts, as well as any other communications required under accounts auditing legislation and audit regulations.
-The Committee must always receive the external auditor's annual declaration of independence in relation to the entity(s) directly or indirectly associated with it, as well as information about any type of additional services provided by it and the corresponding fees received by the external auditor from these entities or by the persons or entities associated with it, in accordance with accounts auditing legislation. - (vi) Annually issue, prior to issuance of the audit report of the financial statements, a report expressing an opinion about the independence of the accounts auditor.
-This report must contain, in all cases, an assessment of the provision of the additional services referred to in the above point (v), considered both individually and collectively, other than the statutory audit services, and in relation to the system of independence or the regulating audit legislation. - (vii) Inform the board of directors, in advance, about all of the issues required by law, the company's bylaws and the Regulations of the Board of Directors, and in particular: - The financial information that the company must periodically publish - The creation or acquisition of shareholdings in special purpose entities or entities registered in countries or territories that are considered as tax havens, and
+- (i) Inform the General Shareholders' Meeting about issues that arise in relation to matters in the Committee's area of competence. - (ii) Supervise the effectiveness of the company's internal control, internal audit and risk management systems, including the tax systems, as well as discussing with the accounts auditor any significant weaknesses in the internal control system detected during the course of the audit. - (iii) Supervise the process of preparing and presenting the obligatory financial information. - (iv) Inform the board of directors on the monitoring of the budget, the commitments to increase and reduce financial debt, the monitoring the company's financial deleveraging policy. and the company's dividend distribution policy and changes thereto. - (v) Make proposals to the board of directors to select, appoint, re-elect and replace the external auditor, as well as the conditions for engaging the auditor, including regularly reviewing information relating to the audit plan and its execution with the auditor, as well as ensuring its independence in the performance of its duties. - (vi) Establish appropriate relations with the external auditor in order to receive information about any issues that may threaten its independence, so that these may be examined by the Audit Committee, and any other matters related to the process of auditing the accounts, as well as any other communications required under accounts auditing legislation and audit regulations.
+The Committee must always receive the external auditor's annual declaration of independence in relation to the entity(s) directly or indirectly associated with it, as well as information about any type of additional services provided by it and the corresponding fees received by the external auditor from these entities or by the persons or entities associated with it, in accordance with accounts auditing legislation. - (vii) Annually issue, prior to issuance of the audit report of the financial statements, a report expressing an opinion about the independence of the accounts auditor.
+This report must contain, in all cases, an assessment of the provision of the additional services referred to in the above point (v), considered both individually and collectively, other than the statutory audit services, and in relation to the system of independence or the regulating audit legislation.